fbpx

 • Best Time To Visit: For leaf peeping, head to the Catskills from September through November.
 If you’re more of an adventurer who loves camping or hiking, aim for summer to enjoy the warmer temperatures.

-The Catskills are located on the southeastern range of the Appalachian mountains where preserved forests can be viewed from the panoramic peaks high above the tree canopies.
+Taking refuge from New York City can be a pretty spectacular thing.
+For those seeking fresh air and solitude, look no further than the Catskills.
+Located on the southeastern range of the Appalachian mountains, here preserved forests can be viewed from the panoramic peaks high above the tree canopies.
 This area is also home to the historic towns of Phoenicia and Woodstock, a summertime haven for artists and musicians to reground and find inspiration in nature.
-To soak up the mountain stillness, book an A-frame cabin at Eastwind, where a cozy platform bed is perfectly positioned below the window to rise with the sun and watch the stars at night.

 Pipiwai Trail, Maui

-• Best Time To Visit: High season takes place from July through September, so aim for the shoulder if you prefer smaller crowds.
-As for the trail itself, try to get there no later than 10 a.m. so you can take your time.
+• Best Time To Visit: High season takes place from July through September, so aim for the shoulder season if you prefer smaller crowds.
+As for the trail itself, try to arrive no later than 10 a.m. so you can take your time.

 Grand Staircase Escalante, Utah